Family Law Service – Advocate Muhammad Abduroaf – Finding the best lawyer for you.

 • Documents: Are there any documents relating to the matter?
 (If so please attach)

 Once you have completed the form and attached the relevant documents to it, you must take it to a commissioner of Oaths to have it commissioned.
-It does not have to be in Vanderbijlpark.
+It does not have to be in Stellenbosch.

 TIP: Draft a separate affidavit explaining your case.
 Outline some background information and reasons why the Court should give you what you request.
 Attach it to Form 2.

-Once you complete the Form A and submit it to the Clerk of the Vanderbijlpark Children’s Court, they will process it and allocate it a case number or reference number.
+Once you complete the Form A and submit it to the Clerk of the Stellenbosch Children’s Court, they will process it and allocate it a case number or reference number.
 The Clerk of the Court would then allocate a date to the matter and advise the parties accordingly when the court date is.
 Please note that some courts follow a different process for processing the application and informing the parties of the court date.
 Please enquire from the Court when making the application what process they follow.

 TIP: Obtain the contact details of the Court for you to contact them to obtain the Court date or other information.
 Ask for their contact number and email address.

-Appearing in the Vanderbijlpark Children’s Court
+Appearing in the Stellenbosch Children’s Court

 When notified of the Court date, both you and the other parent should attend.
 If you are making use of a lawyer (Advocate or Attorney), inform them timeously of the date.
 Depending on the Court, you may first see the Clerk or go directly to the Magistrate.
 The Children’s Court would do its best to try to resolve the matter.
 If the parents cannot come to an agreement, the Children’s Court may postpone the matter for either of the following: